NautilusTrader

 self.log.info(f"Received real-time bar: {bar}")

-This separation between historical and real-time data handlers allows for different processing logic based on the data context.
-For example, you might want to:
+Separating historical and real-time handlers lets you apply different processing logic based on context.
+For example:

 • Use historical data to initialize indicators or establish baseline metrics.